-A paper by Ferreira and Gyourko (2011) shows that, according to their criteria, some real estate booms started in 1997-1999 and grew slowly for a while before going crazy.
-Cities that boomed later, tended to go crazy right away.
+A paper by Ferreira and Gyourko (2011)* shows the real estate booms in some cities started in 1997-1999 and grew slowly for a while before taking off.

-The authors of that study consider a jump in home prices as the beginning of a housing boom.
-That is, if prices have been increasing at around 3% a year for a few years and then prices jump 6% in one year, they would consider that jump in prices the potential beginning of a boom.
+The authors of that study consider a jump in prices as the beginning of a housing boom.
+That is, if prices have been increasing at around 3% a year for a few years and then they jump to 6% in one year, that jump is the beginning of the boom.

-Dallas: Sorry but Case-Shiller doesn’t have prices for Dallas before 2000 so I can’t shift the index base to 1995 which means I have no data for Dallas.
+Note: Sorry but Case-Shiller doesn’t have data for Dallas before 2000 so I can’t shift the base year back to 1995 for Dallas.

-Note: I applied the Consumer Price Index for All Urban Consumers (CPI-U) to the Case-Shiller Home Price Index to calculate this Inflation-Adjusted Case-Shiller Home Price Index.
+Note: I applied the Consumer Price Index for All Urban Consumers (CPI-U) to the Case-Shiller Home Price Index.

 * “Anatomy of the Beginning of the Housing Boom: U.S. Neighborhoods and Metropolitan Areas, 1993-2009,” Ferreira and Gyourko, 2011.